 - We only open a claim if a suit is filed or a patient makes a demand for payment.

-- This means you receive sound guidance on how to handle your situation, helping you keep your claims-free status and your name off the National Claims and Policies Database.
+- This means you receive sound guidance on how to handle your situation, helping you keep your claims-free status and your name off the National Practitioner Databank.

-Learn more about both of these tools and what we can do for you.
+Learn more about what we can do for you.